-When it comes to paying for electricity, time is money.
+When it comes to paying for electricity, timing is everything.
 The energy you are paying for by the minute gets very expensive when all the appliances and equipment in your building operate simultaneously … driving costly Peak Demand events that are reflected in every electric bill.

-Until now, enterprises have been forced to make difficult choices to control these costs: pay the premium, curtail equipment usage, or endure protracted shutdowns to meet the self-imposed limits of Demand Response programs.
+Until now, enterprises have been forced to make difficult choices to control these costs: pay the premium, curtail equipment usage, or endure the protracted shutdowns of Demand Response programs.

-Using proven algorithms — like the ones used to manage the millions of texts, calls and transactions executed every second by the mobile phone industry, eCurv’s patented Queued Power Access Control (QPAC)™ works to eliminate the root cause of peak demand charges.
+Using proven algorithms — like the ones used to manage the millions of texts, calls and transactions executed every second by the mobile phone industry, eCurv’s patented Queued Power Access Control (QPAC)™ system delivers measurable reductions in peak demand charges.

 The QPAC cloud-based network instantly governs the connection time of a wide range of electrical loads, including commercial HVAC systems, industrial refrigeration, electric heating, battery charging stations for EVs, and industrial pumping.

-The direct result: immediate reductions in the cost of electricity without a perceptible impact on service.
+The direct result: immediate electric utility bill cost reductions.
 QPAC is so effective that you aren’t even aware that it is working in the background.
 Beyond direct cost savings for the one commodity we rely every day — electricity — QPAC delivers actionable intelligence into the operations and efficiency of each device connected to our network.

 The volume of electricity needed at any moment in time is at best unpredictable.

 Utilities must maintain expensive generating reserves as a hedge against the worst-case scenario when every appliance, air conditioner or other device cycles on.

 The cost of being ready to deal with random "peak demand" events is passed directly to you in the form of “demand charges”.

 These tariffs can account for over 40% of your bill.MORE ABOUT THE PROBLEM